logicahealth/sandbox-community-edition/README.md

     cd sandbox-community-edition
     ```
 ### Starting the sandbox
+Make sure there are no port conflicts by running check-ports.sh.
 In the same terminal window or another terminal window run the following:
    ```sh
     docker-compose up
    ```